openstack-archive/sahara/doc/source/userdoc/features.rst

     use_neutron=True
     use_namespaces=True

-Savanna Dashboard should also be configured properly to support Neutron. ``SAVANNA_USE_NEUTRON`` should be set to ``True`` in OpenStack Dashboard ``local_settings.py`` configuration file.
+Sahara Dashboard should also be configured properly to support Neutron. ``SAHARA_USE_NEUTRON`` should be set to ``True`` in OpenStack Dashboard ``local_settings.py`` configuration file.

 .. sourcecode:: python

-    SAVANNA_USE_NEUTRON=True
+    SAHARA_USE_NEUTRON=True

 Floating IP Management
 ----------------------

-Savanna needs to access instances through ssh during a Cluster setup.
-To establish a connection Savanna may use both: fixed and floating IP of an Instance.
-By default ``use_floating_ips`` parameter is set to ``True``, so Savanna will use Floating IP of an Instance to connect.
+Sahara needs to access instances through ssh during a Cluster setup.
+To establish a connection Sahara may use both: fixed and floating IP of an Instance.
+By default ``use_floating_ips`` parameter is set to ``True``, so Sahara will use Floating IP of an Instance to connect.
 In this case, user has two options for how to make all instances get a floating IP:

 * Nova Network may be configured to assign floating IPs automatically by setting ``auto_assign_floating_ip`` to ``True`` in ``nova.conf``
 * User may specify a floating IP pool for each Node Group directly.

-Note: When using floating IPs for management (``use_floating_ip=True``) **every** instance in the Cluster should have a floating IP, otherwise Savanna will not be able to work with it.
+Note: When using floating IPs for management (``use_floating_ip=True``) **every** instance in the Cluster should have a floating IP, otherwise Sahara will not be able to work with it.

-If ``use_floating_ips`` parameter is set to ``False`` Savanna will use Instances' fixed IPs for management.
-In this case the node where Savanna is running should have access to Instances' fixed IP network.
+If ``use_floating_ips`` parameter is set to ``False`` Sahara will use Instances' fixed IPs for management.
+In this case the node where Sahara is running should have access to Instances' fixed IP network.
 When OpenStack uses Neutron for networking, user will be able to choose fixed IP network for all instances in a Cluster.

 Anti-affinity